camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/32-migrate-from-camunda-bpm-71/02-embedded-engine.html.md

 ---

 title: 'Migrating an Embedded Process Engine Setting'
-category: 'Migrate from camunda BPM 7.1 to 7.2'
+category: 'Migrate from Camunda BPM 7.1 to 7.2'

 ---

-When migrating a camunda BPM embedded engine, i.e. a process engine that is managed entirely within an application and bound to that application's lifecycle, the following steps are required:
+When migrating a Camunda BPM embedded engine, i.e., a process engine that is managed entirely within an application and bound to that application's lifecycle, the following steps are required:

 1. Database upgrade
 2. Configure process engines (*optional*)
-3. Upgrade camunda dependencies
+3. Upgrade Camunda dependencies

 Prerequisites:

-* Before starting, make sure that you have downloaded the camunda BPM 7.2 distribution for the application server you use.
+* Before starting, make sure that you have downloaded the Camunda BPM 7.2 distribution for the application server you use.
 It contains the SQL scripts required for upgrade.
 This guide assumes you have unpacked the distribution to a path named `$DISTRIBUTION_PATH`.

 ## 1. Database upgrade

-For migration from **camunda BPM 7.1** to **camunda BPM 7.2**, the provided upgrade scripts have to be executed that match your database.
+For migration from **Camunda BPM 7.1** to **Camunda BPM 7.2**, the provided upgrade scripts have to be executed that match your database.
 With a pre-built distribution, the upgrade scripts are located in the folder `$DISTRIBUTION_PATH/sql/upgrade`.

 If you migrate from a version < 7.1.4 or have not previously executed the 7.1.5 patch script, you have to execute the SQL script `$DATABASE_engine_7.1_patch.sql` first, where `$DATABASE` corresponds to the database platform you use.